-Depending on the time frame involved these tasks may be done as three separate processes; one round for core values, one for beliefs about learning, and one for 21st century learning expectations or they may be done in any combination the committee feels is best suited for their purposes.
-A suggestion would be to develop either as three separate processes or two processes, one for core values and beliefs and a second for 21st century learning expectations; to attempt all three together may too ambitious.
+Depending on the timeframe involved these tasks can be done as three separate processes; one round for mission and core values, one for beliefs about learning, and one for 21st century learning expectations or they may be done in any combination the committee feels is best suited for their purposes.
+A suggestion would be to develop either as three separate processes or two processes, one for mission, core values, and beliefs and a second for 21st century learning expectations; to attempt all three together may too ambitious.

-- 5. Once the process has been completed, the committee should seek formal approval by the faculty, any site-based management group, and the school's governing body. - 6.
-After approvals have been obtained the ad hoc committee's work has been completed and the school will begin the process of developing specific and measurable criteria for success, such as school-wide analytic rubrics, targeting high levels of achievement for the 21st century learning expectations, devising protocols for their implementation into the curriculum and instructional practices, as well as developing a process for assessing students using the analytic rubrics, gathering that assessment data, and reporting assessments results to students, their families, and the school community. - 7.
-Finally, begin the process of sharing with the school community the school's newly developed core values, beliefs about learning, and 21st century learning expectations so that they become embedded in the culture of the school. - ✓ Have the core values and beliefs about learning been developed dynamically, collaboratively, and inclusively by parents, teachers, students, and community members? - ✓ Do the core values and beliefs about learning represent ideals about which the school is passionate? - ✓ Has the school developed academic, civic and social expectations that apply to all students?
+- 5. Once the process is completed, the committee should seek formal approval by the faculty, any site-based management group, and the school's governing body. - 6.
+After approvals have been obtained and the ad hoc committee's work has been completed, the school will begin the process of developing measurements for the 21st century learning expectations, devising protocols for their implementation into the curriculum and instructional practices, as well as developing a process for assessing students using the measurements, gathering that assessment data, and reporting assessments results to students, their families, and the school community. - 7.
+Finally, begin the process of sharing with the school community the school's newly developed mission, core values, beliefs about learning, and 21st century learning expectations so that they become embedded in the culture of the school. - ✓ Have your mission, core values, and beliefs about learning been developed dynamically, collaboratively, and inclusively by parents, teachers, students, and community members? - ✓ Do the mission, core values, and beliefs about learning represent ideals about which the school is passionate? - ✓ Has your school developed academic, social, physical, and civic expectations that apply to all students?

 III.
-What do core values, beliefs about learning, and 21st century learning expectations look like?
+What do mission, core values, beliefs about learning, and 21st century learning expectations look like?